dougdesigner/mags/README.md

 - Confirm the data types are correctly mapped
 - Verify the completeness of our dataset across all trading dates
 - Ensure our transformations maintained data accuracy
-- Validate the relationships between our different tables

 The next section will cover the specific Athena queries we'll use to perform these validation checks, ensuring our data is ready for both ad-hoc analysis and data warehouse integration.